ingadhoc/stock/stock_usability/README.rst

 ============================

 Several improovements to stock:
 #.
+Make partner visible also in internal transfers (required to print valid stock vouchers when moving products between warehouses)
+#.
 Add on stock moves Picking Creator and Picking Partner (last one already exsits but we make it stored)
 #.
 Allow to filter and group by type of picking type on moves (internal, outgoing and incoming)
 #.
 Add new field "Net Quantity" on stock moves only visible when you filter by locations.
 This fields is computed this way: